Paddles, picnic, and a picturesque pub; Tarr Steps walk is a real delight.

-Britain’s best preserved historic clapper bridge
+Britain’s best-preserved historic clapper bridge

 The archaic stepping stones are the best example of Britain’s most primitive type of bridge.
 For instance, it is held together by the sheer weight of its 40 gritstone capping stones.
 These edge either side with giant megalithic ends, each weighing two tonnes.
 This is certainly a meander packed with history!

 Plenty of interest for bird lovers

 For the birdwatchers amongst you, this natural oasis really is a Mecca for wildlife.
 Look out for dippers, grey wagtails and pied flycatchers.
 They’re just some of the feathered residents who swoop in and out of the dappled sunshine, hidden from buzzards and other predators.

 For those of you with small children, who could resist a little paddle along the way?
 Moreover, there’s the legendary ‘Money Tree’ near Knaplock Wood.
 This fallen tree trunk is full of coins.
 Nobody really knows when or how this custom started but as you’ll discover, some of the coins have been there for a very long time!
 Indeed, it’s a perfect spot for a little make-believe and tall tales.

 If you choose to take this ramble in the summer months you might want to take a picnic for the family.
 The surrounding area is a perfect spot for dining al fresco, as there’s plenty of open grassland beside the River Barle.
 It is also a great adventure for your dog who can run freely along the bankside.